biocore/mmvec/README.md

 This also depends on if your program will converge.
 The `learning-rate` specifies the resolution (smaller step size = smaller resolution, but may take longer to converge).
 You will need to consult with Tensorboard to make sure that your model fit is sane.
 See this paper for more details on gradient descent: https://arxiv.org/abs/1609.04747

 If you are running this on a CPU, 16 cores, a run that reaches convergence should take about 1 day.
 If you have a GPU - you maybe able to get this down to a few hours.
-However, some finetuning of the `batch_size` parameter maybe required -- instead of having a small `batch_size` < 100, you'll want to bump up the `batch_size` to between 1000 and 10000 to fully leverage the speedups available on the GPU.
+However, some finetuning of the `batch-size` parameter maybe required -- instead of having a small `batch-size` < 100, you'll want to bump up the `batch-size` to between 1000 and 10000 to fully leverage the speedups available on the GPU.

 Credits to Lisa Marotz ([@lisa55asil](https://github.com/lisa55asil)),  Yoshiki Vazquez-Baeza ([@ElDeveloper](https://github.com/ElDeveloper)) and Julia Gauglitz ([@jgauglitz](https://github.com/jgauglitz)) for their README contributions.